-Category M1, or Cat M1 wireless (sometimes also abbreviated LTE-M) is a low-power wide area network (LPWAN) cellular technology, built specifically for IoT projects.
-Cat M1 provides average upload speeds between 200 kbps and 400 kbps.
+Category M1, or Cat M1 wireless (sometimes also abbreviated LTE-M) is a low-power wide area network (LPWAN) cellular technology.
+Cat M1 was designed specifically for IoT projects, with an average upload speed between 200 kbps and 400 kbps.
 You read that correctly, KILOBITS Per Second.
-In the modern world of Gigabit internet speeds (equal to a million kilobits), that probably sounds virtually useless to the average user, but in the world of Industrial IoT, the value of data is its quality over time, not necessarily its quantity or speed of transfer.
+In the modern world of Gigabit internet speeds (equal to a million kilobits), that probably sounds virtually useless.
+But, in the world of Industrial IoT, the value of data is its quality over time, not necessarily its quantity or speed of transfer.

-The keystone of the massively impactful leaps forward that are Industry 4.0, Edge Computing and the IoT, is the connective tissue of cellular data.
-Think about it – before smartphones became the norm, accessing the internet for information or to get work done was relegated to your desktop workstation or Wi-Fi hotspots.
-Smartphones changed the game of internet access and opened the floodgates of information and productivity, paving the way for advancements in integrating cellular technology into the wider computing landscape, well beyond the phone in your pocket.
+The keystone of the massively impactful leaps forward that are Industry 4.0, edge computing and the Industrial IoT, is cellular data.
+Before smartphones became the norm, accessing the internet for information or to get work done was relegated to your desktop workstation or Wi-Fi hotspots.
+Smartphones changed the game of internet access and opened the floodgates of information and productivity.
+This sea change in internet access paved the way for advancements in integrating cellular technology into the wider computing landscape, well beyond the phone in your pocket.
 Though it may seem counterintuitive given its slow speeds, Cat M1 wireless is an example of those advancements, and a powerful tool in the evolving connectivity of people, places and things.

 Cellular Connections For IoT

 As the market for IoT has grown, the adoption and use of cellularly connected devices have followed suit.
-It’s no surprise that always-on connectivity, independent of ethernet or Wi-Fi would be an attractive option to innovators looking to connect devices where internet access or Wi-Fi signal isn’t available, or who need a failsafe option in case of internet failure.
+It’s no surprise that always-on connectivity, independent of ethernet or Wi-Fi is attractive option for innovators looking to connect devices where internet access or Wi-Fi signal isn’t available, or who need a failsafe option in case of internet failure.

-We want our personal computing to be as fast as possible, even when using cellular data, and we might not have the time or patience to wait for our web pages to load or videos to buffer.
+In our personal lives, we might not have the time or patience to wait for our web pages to load or videos to buffer.
 But, when it comes to a lightweight edge device processing and transmitting small packets of data, speed isn’t nearly as important as say, monthly or yearly operating costs.
 That’s where technologies like Cat M1 shine.
-The kind of information being shared between Industrial Iot devices, or from those devices to the cloud, is very different from the data most commonly sent by users via 4G or 5G.
+The kind of information being shared between Industrial IoT devices, or from those devices to the cloud, is very different from the data most commonly sent by users via 4G or 5G.
 As such, standard data plans cost, and frankly do, more than what IoT architects need, so lower power, lower bandwidth and lower cost options were inevitable to help foster the growth of connected technology.

 The Growth of Cat M1 LTE